getgrav/grav-plugin-simplesearch/README.md

     filter_combinator: and
 ```

- These page headers will only be taken into account of the search route points to this page.
-For example here we have the route pointing to `/blog` and this header is within the `/user/pages/blog/blog.md` file.
+ These page headers will only be taken into account if the search route points to this page.
+For example: here the the route points to `/blog`.
+This header is within the `/user/pages/blog/blog.md` file.
 We will cover this self-controlled form of search handling below.

 # Usage